bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Make use of graphics_variation for whatever effect we do use for the searchlight boost

+-- TODO figure out how to get the attack-glow animation to stop when attackLight.active = false

 -- TODO enemies are stutter-stepping toward the turrets